IqraIshfaq14/power-automate-ai-request-analytics/README.md

 # AI-Powered Request Automation and Analytics System
+> An enterprise-style AI-powered workflow automation project that converts unstructured email requests into structured, trackable, and analytics-ready business data.
 ## Project Overview

 This project is an enterprise-style request processing system built with Microsoft Power Automate, AI Builder, SharePoint, Microsoft Teams, Planner, Outlook, and Approvals.